 The bobble-head phenomenon is seldom intentionally created.
 It just happens.
 So we must work vigilantly to avoid it—a responsibility not belonging solely to the leader but shared by the entire team.
 Soliciting input early and creating a culture of discussion rather than approval will lead to better decisions and a stronger, more united leadership team.

-Read Part 2 of this series, "Are You Too Forceful of a Leader?" and "The Best Leaders Take Time to Sharpen Their Blades."
+Read Parts 2 and 3 of this series, "Are You Too Forceful of a Leader?" and "The Best Leaders Take Time to Sharpen Their Blades."